 As a result of the course, you will gain a greater understanding of the subject and you should be able to:

-- more fully understanding the complexities of mental health / illness
+- more fully understand the complexities of mental health/illness

 - gain an appreciation of the challenges related to developing interventions